fscotto/cdcdemo/README.md

 # cdcdemo
-This project is a simple test of CDC design pattern using Hibernate listeners and Observes bean
+This project is a simple test of CDC design pattern using Observes

 This project uses Quarkus, the Supersonic Subatomic Java Framework.